Offering curriculum specific programs for grades JK – 12

 When You Arrive

 Enter through the revolving door located on Bloor Street.
 Educators are asked to proceed straight to the Admissions Desk for registration and payment, located across from the front entrance.
-Students participating in a guided program will be greeted by their Docent, who will lead you to the gallery.
-If you participating in a self-guided visit, students will be directed to the cloakroom by BSM volunteers.

 - Flash photography is not permitted in the galleries